OrlandoSoto/my-docker/README.md

 The PHP code is reponsible for filtering the trains heading towards Silver Spring/Glenmont MD

 ### website/index.php
-PHP code to display the info pulled from product/api.pi Grumpycat place holder for TBD graphic
+PHP code is used to display the info pulled from product/api.py and trains/train.py

+The PHP code also parses the JSON in order to extract the relevant bus/train arrival information

+Grumpycat place holder for TBD graphic